ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 h(X) = -\int_{-\infty}^{\infty} p_X(x) \log p_X(x) \mathrm{d}x
 $$

-Alright, but what normal distribution has anything to do with these? **It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$m$$ and standard deviation $$s^2$$ of a random variable $$X$$.**

-Here is a list of probability distributions and their corresponding maximum entropy constraints, taken from Wikipedia:
+Alright, but what normal distribution has anything to do with these? **It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$m$$ and standard deviation $$s^2$$ of a random variable $$X$$.** So, if we know the mean and standard deviation of some data, the optimal distribution to use is the one that maximizes surprise (entropy) or, equivalently, that satisfies the least of our assumptions.
+This principle may be viewed as expressing epistemic modesty or maximal ignorance because it makes the least strong claim on a distribution.
+Here is a list of probability distributions and their corresponding maximum entropy constraints, taken from Wikipedia.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/max_entropy_examples.png" alt="Distributions with maximum entropy">